Inequality Is a Bigger Threat to Our Democracy Than Putin Is

 Meanwhile, social trust, civic engagement, voter participation, and confidence in public institutions have all fallen precipitously.
 Polls show Americans are losing faith in democracy itself, and are growing more sympathetic to authoritarian appeals.

-Absent this context of disillusion and distrust, it’s unlikely that Trump’s demagogic campaign (let alone, the Kremlin’s attempts to aid it) would have stood much chance of success.
+Absent this context of disillusion and distrust, it’s unlikely that Trump’s demagogic campaign (or the Kremlin’s attempts to aid it) would have stood much chance of success.

 “The economic royalists complain that we seek to overthrow the institutions of America,” Franklin Roosevelt famously said at the 1936 Democratic convention.
 “What they really complain of is that we seek to take away their power.
 Our allegiance to American institutions requires the overthrow of this kind of power.”